simonambridge/Oracle_to_Cassandra/README.md

         126 Irene                Mikkilineni          IMIKKILI             650.124.1224         28-SEP-06 ST_CLERK         2700                       120            50
 </pre>

-Let's walk through the schema to get familiar with the dat that we're going to migrate.
+Let's walk through the schema to get familiar with the data that we're going to migrate.
 For a moment let's just focus on employees reporting to a manager with ID=121:

 <pre>